Gabirodz/tcomp/README.md

 ## Command-line text compressor

-tcomp is a command-line single text file compressor.
+`tcomp` is a command-line single text file compressor.

 ## How it works

-tcomp utilizes Huffman Coding to encode and decode the text file.
+`tcomp` utilizes Huffman Coding to encode and decode the text file.
+The main data structure of `tcomp` is the `HuffTree`.

 ## How to run